 While I love thinking about myself and talking about myself, I do not like writing about myself!
 But what the hell … here goes …

 I took trumpet lessons in sixth and seventh grade.
 I taught myself guitar and music theory (chord structure, etc.) using Beatle songbooks in my teens.
 I got friends to teach me finger-picking patterns.
-I took two music courses at UC Berkeley during my ill-fated tenure there, getting an F in both (for more on this read Art School Confidential at Sun Pop Blue.
+I took two music courses at UC Berkeley during my ill-fated tenure there, getting an F in both.
+Part of this had to do with almost never attending class.

 And this is just as well.
-I was eager and I had ears and much of what they teach in music theory then, and now, was not just wrong, it ran counter to the nature of music, and our relatioship to music, itself.
-It took my friend Greg Jones (bio here) many years to recover from his MFA in experimental music at a prestigious art college.
+I was eager and I had ears and much of what they teach in music theory then, and now, was not just wrong, it ran counter to the nature of music, and our relationship to music, itself.
+It took my friend Greg Jones many years to recover from his MFA in experimental music at a prestigious art college.

 In my early twenties, I would practice guitar up to eight hours a day.
 I tried to put a couple bands together, but didn’t realize what assholes most musicians are.
 And discovered shortly there after a most amazing thing: if I was taking the same drugs as David Bowie, then I was just like David Bowie!
 And why bother with all the heartbreak, loneliness, and work of writing songs, playing shows, and building an audience when I could just ingest some goodies and a bottle of brandy and achieve the same, necessary result?

-So that took up my time for the next twenty years or so, during which time, I held crappy jobs, drank in bars, dreamed about playing music, chased girls, got married, had children, dreamed some more … and so on.
+So that took up my time for the next twenty years or so, during which time, I held crappy jobs, drank in bars, dreamed about playing music, chased women, got married and stopped chasing women, had children, dreamed some more … and so on.
 I mean, I was doing the Bukowski Big Time …

 I asked for help, from Whomever or Whatever might be listening (I didn’t know or care), and was pulled out and brought into a new world, one in which I no longer needed the drugs and booze.